fmbenhassine/gossed/README.md

 ### Docker dashboard

-The following script (in `examples/docker/docker-stats.sh`) gathers some statistics about docker:
+The following script (in `examples/docker/docker-stats.sh`) gathers some statistics about docker engine:

 ```shell
 #!/bin/bash